 Counselors will be at their cabins at 2 PM to hand out numbered tags.
 Campers may place luggage and sleeping bags on the cabin porch and take a tag to reserve a bunk.
 Tags will only be distributed to campers present at the cabin and bunks may not be reserved for campers arriving later.
 CABINS ARE NOT PREASSIGNED and it is important that campers desiring a cabin with friends arrive together.
 This method for cabin sign-up assures that campers get into a cabin with friends of their choice.

-Check-in with the registrar begins at 2 PM in the upper level of the Five Pines building.
+Check-in with the registrar begins at 2 PM at The Five Pines building.
 Campers with no medical concerns will turn in the medical health form and pay balances due at this time.
 At around 3 PM, the camp bell will ring and campers may move into their selected cabins to begin their week at camp.

 No medications are allowed in the cabins (this includes nutritional supplements and vitamins).
 Medications must be in original containers with your child’s name and dosage clearly labeled.
 Our medical staff will take great care to administer these medications accurately.
 During registration, you will turn in your camper’s medical form (or receive one to fill out if you didn’t bring one).
 PLEASE DO NOT SEND IN THE MEDICAL FORM; IT NEEDS TO BE BROUGHT TO CAMP WITH YOUR CAMPER.